-Luckily there are many options for you to make your education in British universities an easy mission to accomplish which wouldn’t be the case in most popular study destinations.
-A well-developed and easily accessible student loan system, plus many scholarships schemes will offer you enough financial assistance.
+Luckily, there are many options for you to make your education in British universities an easy mission to accomplish which wouldn’t be the case in most popular study destinations.
+A well-developed and easily accessible student loan system, plus many scholarship schemes will offer you enough financial assistance to study in UK.

-In the UK, particularly in big cities like London, international students can find easily a part-time job.
-Some universities may only allow you to work within the campus, but there is no need to worry considering that there are still many options.
-However, before getting out hunting part-time jobs you must check if you’re eligible for such work.
+In the UK, particularly in big cities like London, international students can easily find a part-time job.
+Some universities may only allow you to work inside the campus, but there is no need to worry because there are still many options available to you.
+However, before getting out to hunt part-time jobs you must check if you’re eligible for such work.
 It all starts with your Tier 4 visa, the official student visa in the UK.
 The first criteria you must check is your age.
 If you’re under 16 and don’t have a Tier 4 (General 4) you’re not qualified to work in the UK.

 Note that these working prohibitions are only weighted to students coming from a country rather than EU/EEA countries or Switzerland.
-Citizens of EU/EEA including Switzerland too need no permission to work in the UK while they’re attending a university.
+Citizens of EU/EEA, including Switzerland, don’t need permission to work in the UK while they’re attending a university.

-All conditions and limitations are printed on your Tier 4 sticker (vignette) including hours up to which you can work per week during term-time.
+All conditions and limitations are printed out on your Tier 4 sticker (vignette) including the number of hours you can work per week during term-time.
 When receiving your residence permit paperwork there will be a letter that will offer you all information, whether you can work or not while you’re studying.